Carry On Nurse: Cast

-Bernard Bresslaw (uncredited): his feet were used as stand-ins for Terence Longdon's, when the latter's character was supposedly standing in a bath.

 Production

+The success of Carry On Sergeant led to Nat Cohen and Stuart Levy of Anglo-Amalgamated requesting a follow up.
 The film was made from 3 November to 12 December 1958 with filming at Pinewood Studios in Buckinghamshire.

+Many of the cast from Carry on Sergeant returned including Shirley Eaton.

 Release

 The film premiered in London at the Carlton Cinema on 5 March 1959 before going on general release nationwide from 23 March 1959.

 Reception

+Box office

 The film was the most popular at the British box office in 1959 grossing $843,000.
 It was the most successful Carry On film with an estimated ten million admissions.
 It made over $2 million in theatrical rentals in the US.

+Critical

 A positive review in Variety called it "the second in what should be a golden series.
 It does for hospital what its predecessor did for military life ...
 It is an unabashed assault on the patrons' funnybones.
 The yocks come thick and fast."
 A negative review in The Monthly Film Bulletin of the UK stated: "A somewhat stale farce, mixing slapstick, caricature and crudely anatomical humour, puts life in a public hospital ward into the same cheerlessly rollicking category as the barrack-room."
 Bosley Crowther of The New York Times wrote, "All they do is run through their routines – and hackneyed routines they are, tending mostly toward roughhouse antics and intimate hospital gags.
 The script by Norman Hudis is pure Roquefort, the direction of Gerald Thomas is vaudeville-timed.
 Yet this film has been a vast success in Britain ... don't ask us why."
 Richard L. Coe of The Washington Post wrote that "being so frankly Lowbrow, 'Carry On Nurse' also should appeal to Highbrows who, as Russell Lynes' Law states, have much in common with the Lowbrows.
 Middle Brows should stay away and let the rest of us wallow."